KatrionaGoldmann/volcano3D/ReadMe.md

 parameters.
 The PEAC interactive web tool was creating as an [R Shiny app](https://shiny.rstudio.com) and deployed to the web using a server.

-There are also suuplementary vignettes for further information on:
+There are also supplementary vignettes for further information on:

 -   [setting up the input pvalues data frame](https://katrionagoldmann.github.io/volcano3D/articles/pvalues_generator.html)